HankB/mqtt_recorder/README.md

-# MQTT-recorder
+# mqtt_recorder

-Application to read MQTT messages and store  to a MariaDB DB.
+Application to read MQTT messages and store to MariaDB.